 2. Stand Amidst The Carnac Alignments

-Topping any list of things to do in Brittany France are the Carnac Alignments.
+Topping any list of what to do in Brittany France are the Carnac Alignments.

 It is a wonder to stand amongst them and ponder their significance.
 Some theories claim astrological observations other wild legends recount that Merlin, King Arthur’s wizard, turned Roman soldiers into stone.
 Right on the spot.